-In Commander, most decks don’t like to operate with an empty hand.
-But many decks have taken a look at Sea Gate Wreckage.
+In EDH / Commander, most decks don’t like to operate with an empty hand.
+Still, many decks have taken a look at Sea Gate Wreckage.
 In particular, Kozilek, the Great Distortion is the Commander that plays Wreckage with the most regularity.
-But, there’s so much colorless mana flying around Commander that Sea Gate Wreckage will eventually find itself fitting into a lot more decks.
+Other colorless Commanders like Karn, Silver Golem have also tried this card.
+There’s so much colorless mana flying around EDH that Sea Gate Wreckage will eventually find itself fitting into a lot more decks.

 This card has shown up in many Top 8 lists already in both Standard and Modern.
 There’s a strong possibility that Sea Gate Wreckage will actually become a staple in the long-run.
 Top-deck wars are a real thing.
 3 mana for an effect that could be the difference between playing something and nothing in a turn is well worth it.

 Sea Gate Wreckage has never had a high price, especially in nonfoil.
 It has long been found in bulk rare bins.
 Still, Sea Gate Wreckage in foil have reached $4 before.
 This is definitely a card to keep around in your collection.
 It has an effect that's definitely useful and been proven to be effective at a high level.